Ipswich was settled in 1633 in an area the Native Americans called Agawam. The town was incorporated as Ipswich the following year.

 The Brookfield Massacre, August 2, 1675 - This is the story of William Prichard, John Ayres, John Warner and Daniel Hovey and their families, who left Ipswich to establish the doomed plantation at Brookfield, Massachusetts.
 In May 1660, a group of colonists moved from Ipswich to the Indian town Quaboag in Western Massachusetts, which they renamed Brookfield.
 Indian attacks known as “King … Continue reading The Brookfield Massacre, August 2, 1675

-The Trouble with Mugg - King Phillips War spread into a series of battles in Maine known as the Eastern War.
+The Trouble with Mugg - King Philips War spread into a series of battles in Maine known as the Eastern War.
 On October 12, 1676 about 100 Indian warriors made an assault on an English settlement at Black Point near Portland, Maine and took a number of captives.
 A couple of weeks later an Arosagunticook chief named Mugg Hegon visited General … Continue reading The Trouble with Mugg

 The women of Chebacco build a Meeting House, March 21, 1679 - When Chebacco Parish (now Essex) began building their own meeting house, Ipswich authorities obtained an order that “No man shall build a meeting house at Chebacco.”
 Abigail Proctor saw a glaring legal loophole...